EPFHelp/.github/profile/README.md

 ## Contact Us

-If you have any questions, suggestions, or just want to say hello, feel free to reach out to us at [contact@epfhelp.org](mailto:info@epfhelp.ch).
+If you have any questions, suggestions, or just want to say hello, feel free to reach out to us at [info@epfhelp.ch](mailto:info@epfhelp.ch).

 Thank you for your interest in EPFHelp!